unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 this will wait for running workers and then it will restart each of them.

-Pros: avoid restarting the whole instance
+''Pros'': avoid restarting the whole instance

-Cons: no user-experience improvements over standard graceful reload, it is only a shortcut for situation where code updates do not imply instance reconfiguration
+''Cons'': no user-experience improvements over standard graceful reload, it is only a shortcut for situation where code updates do not imply instance reconfiguration

 Chain reloading (lazy apps)
 ***************************